 The majority of the late Miocene terrestrial proxy data is concentrated around the margins of the Mediterranean Sea.
 River discharge into the Mediterranean today is dominated by the River Nile.
-In

-- 580 the late Miocene another north African river which is now dry, the Eosahabi, may also have drained from Lake Chad into the Eastern Mediterranean (Griffin, 2006, 2002).
-Changes in the discharge of these rivers is driven by the summer North African monsoon, which is in turn influenced by precession (e.g. Rossignol-Strick and Planchais, 1989; Lourens et al., 1996; Larrasoaña et al., 2003) and to a lesser extent, by obliquity (Bosmans et al., 2012, 2015a).
-We therefore analyse the dynamics - 585 of the North African monsoon and its seasonal precipitation and SAT changes throughout our full simulated precession cycle.
-Here, we consider the North African monsoon system as the combination of both the present-day West African and Central African monsoon dynamics, predominantly controlled by the overriding north-south large-scale Hadley circulation. - Our model results highlight the prominent effect that different orbital configurations have on the 590 African summer monsoon.
-For instance, the minimum precession simulation exhibits significantly higher SATs over Europe (and generally the Northern Hemisphere, as shown in Figure 3b), but lower values over part of North Africa, ~10-20°N (Figure 9a), as a result of increased cloud cover caused by major changes in precipitation patterns over this area (Figure 9b).
-The northward shift of the ITCZ is clearly visible in the absolute changes in precipitation between the two precession - 595 extremes (Figures 9c,d).
+In the late Miocene another north African river which is now dry, the Eosahabi, may also have drained

+- 625 from Lake Chad into the Eastern Mediterranean (Griffin, 2006, 2002).
+Changes in the discharge of these rivers is driven by the summer North African monsoon, which is in turn influenced by orbital precession (e.g. Rossignol-Strick and Planchais, 1989; Lourens et al., 1996; Larrasoaña et al., 2003) precession (e.g. Rossignol-Strick and Planchais, 1989; Lourens et al., 1996; Larrasoaña et al., 2003) and to a lesser extent, by obliquity (Bosmans et al., 2012, 2015a).
+We therefore analyse the dynamics of the North - 630 African monsoon and its seasonal precipitation and SAT changes throughout our full simulated precession cycle.
+Here, we consider the North African monsoon system as the combination of both the present-day West African and Central African monsoon dynamics, predominantly controlled by the overriding north-south large-scale Hadley circulation.

+Our model results highlight the prominent effect that different orbital configurations have on the 635 African summer monsoon.
+For instance, the minimum precession simulation exhibits significantly higher SATs over Europe (and generally the Northern Hemisphere, as shown in Figure 3b), but lower values over part of North Africa, $\sim 10-20^{\circ}$ N (Figure 9a), as a result of increased cloud cover caused by major changes in precipitation patterns over this area (Figure 9b).
+The northward shift of the ITCZ is clearly visible in the absolute changes in precipitation between the two precession

+640 extremes (Figures 9c,d).
 During precession minimum, precipitation >10 mm day-1 reaches as far north as ~18°N and intensifies over land (Figure 9d).
 By contrast, during precession maximum higher precipitation (positive anomalies) occurs over the Atlantic and only reaches ~10°N (Figure 9c).